gskinner/flutter_animate/README.md

 Text("Hello World!").animate().fade().scale()
 ```

-> The latter style is used in this README, but all functionality is available in
+> **NOTE:** The shortform style is used in this README, but all functionality is
-> either format.
+> available in either format.

 Delay, duration, curve
 ----------------------------------------

 Effects have optional `delay`, `duration`, and `curve` parameters.
 Effects run
-in parallel, but you can add a `delay` to run them sequentially:
+in parallel, but you can use a `delay` to run them sequentially:

 ``` dart
 Text("Hello").animate()